The Graduate Research Symposium (photo above from the 2017 Symposium) features scholarly and creative activity of UNCP's graduate students.

 The Graduate School annually hosts a Graduate Research Symposium.
 In a manner similar to a conference poster session, students present their research or scholarly projects in poster format (or other) and are present to answer attendees’ questions related to their work.
 There are three categories of presentations and winners of the competitions will receive monetary prizes!

-Thank you so much to our Graduate Research Symposium sponsor: Office of Sustainability
+Thank you so much to our Graduate Research Symposium, the Office of Sustainability.

 Graduate Research Symposium 2018